Bonnie Tyler: 1975–1978: The World Starts Tonight and Natural Force

-Ronnie Scott and Steve Wolfe became her managers, songwriters and producers.
+Ronnie Scott and Steve Wolfe became her managers, songwriters, and producers.
 "My!
 My!
-Honeycomb" was released as her debut single in April 1976, and failed to impact any charts worldwide.
-In September 1976, as part of a promotional campaign for Tyler's subsequent single release, "Lost in France", RCA Records allocated £4,000 for a strategic promotional initiative, which involved sending a group of 30 music journalists and radio DJs to Le Touquet, France, where they met Tyler over a four-course meal.
-"Lost in France" peaked at no. 9 in the UK and led to Tyler's first appearance on Top of the Pops.
+Honeycomb" was released as her debut single in April 1976 but did not chart.
+In September 1976, as part of a promotional campaign for Tyler's next single, "Lost in France", RCA allocated £4,000 for a strategic initiative that involved sending 30 music journalists and radio DJs to Le Touquet, France where they met Tyler over a four-course meal.
+"Lost in France" peaked at No. 9 in the UK and led to Tyler's first appearance on Top of the Pops.
 "More Than a Lover" followed in January 1977.
-Due to perceived sexual nature of the song's lyrics, it was banned from a new British children's TV series, Get It Together.
-Though surprised by the decision, Tyler stated she was grateful for the "extra publicity".
-It peaked at no. 27 in the UK.
+Due to the perceived sexual nature of its lyrics, it was banned from the new British children's TV series, Get It Together.
+Though surprised, Tyler said she was grateful for the "extra publicity".
+It peaked at No. 27 in the UK.

 Tyler's debut album, The World Starts Tonight, was released in February 1977.
-To promote the album, Tyler embarked on her first UK tour as a guest artist with Gene Pitney.
-The album failed to chart in the UK, but reached no. 2 in Sweden.
-In the spring of 1977, Tyler underwent an operation to remove vocal cord nodules and was advised by her doctor to rest her voice for six weeks.
-Tyler screamed in frustration one day, resulting in a permanent raspy tone.
+To promote it, she embarked on her first UK tour as a guest artist with Gene Pitney.
+The album failed to chart in the UK, but reached No. 2 in Sweden.
+In spring 1977, Tyler underwent surgery to remove vocal-cord nodules and was advised by her doctor to rest her voice for six weeks.
+She screamed in frustration one day, resulting in a permanent raspy tone.

-In July 1977, Tyler released her fourth single, "Heaven".
-It peaked at no. 24 in Germany.
-Tyler ascribed the underwhelming performance of the single in other regions to the passing of Elvis Presley in August 1977.
-This event resulted in RCA redirecting its focus towards reissuing Presley's extensive back catalogue.
-"It's a Heartache" followed in November 1977 and became one of Tyler's most-successful singles, peaking at no. 4 in the UK and no. 3 on the Billboard Hot 100.
-"Here Am I" was released in April 1978, and it peaked at no. 4 in Norway.
-David Mackay parted ways with Ronnie Scott and Steve Wolfe in 1978, and Gordon Mills briefly took over as Tyler's manager.
-Mills organised Tyler's first tour of the United States in July 1978, including several nights at the Greek Theatre in Los Angeles, supporting Tom Jones.
+In July 1977, Tyler released her fourth single, "Heaven", which peaked at no. 24 in Germany.
+She attributed its underwhelming performance elsewhere to the death of Elvis Presley in August 1977, after which RCA redirected its focus to reissuing Presley's back catalogue.
+"It's a Heartache" followed in November 1977 and became one of Tyler's most successful singles, peaking at No. 4 in the UK and No. 3 on the Billboard Hot 100.
+"Here Am I" was released in April 1978 and peaked at No. 4 in Norway.
+David Mackay parted ways with Ronnie Scott and Steve Wolfe in 1978, and Gordon Mills briefly took over as her manager.
+Mills organised her first tour of the United States in July 1978, including several nights at the Greek Theatre in Los Angeles supporting Tom Jones.
 Tyler's second studio album, Natural Force, was released in May 1978.
 It was certified Gold by the Recording Industry Association of America (RIAA), with sales of over half a million copies.